Bob Bullock: Personal life

 Bullock's adult life was marred by alcoholism and divorce; he had a total of five marriages, although at least one of them was a repeat.
 He stopped drinking in 1981 and remained active with Alcoholics Anonymous for the remainder of his life.

 He married Amelia J. Hooks of Itasca in 1950 and divorced in 1978.
 He married Jan Felts Teague of Austin in 1985.
 He had two children from his first marriage, Lindy Bullock Ward and Robert Douglas "Bobby" Bullock Jr. He also had another daughter from his second marriage, Kimberly Teague.

 Death

-Bullock died at his home in Austin of cancer on June 18, 1999, and is interred there at the Texas State Cemetery.
+Bullock died at his home in Austin of cancer on June 18, 1999, and is interred at the Texas State Cemetery.

 Honors

 Texas State Highway Loop 20 in Laredo is named the Bob Bullock Loop in his honor.
-The Laredo Energy Arena is located just off the Bob Bullock Loop.
 The Texas State History Museum, located a few blocks north of the Capitol Building in Austin, is named to honor Bullock's efforts in the establishment of the facility.